Latest News

 Monthly DNAs - (Did Not Attend)

-During the month of July 94 patients booked GP and Nursing appointments but did not attend.
+During the month of October 120 patients booked GP and Nursing appointments but did not attend.
 These missed appointments included specialist clinics that have waiting lists as well as normal appointments.

-Altogether these missed appointments added up to 29 hours and 50 minutes of wasted clinic time.
+Altogether these missed appointments added up to 35 hours and 10 minutes of wasted clinic time.

 If you have booked an appointment but can no longer attend, please contact the Health Centre to let us know as soon as you are able so that other patients can book in.